istio/istio.io/content/en/docs/examples/virtual-machines/multi-network/index.md

 The first step when adding non-Kubernetes services to an Istio mesh is to configure the Istio installation itself, and generate the configuration files that let VMs connect to the mesh.
-To prepare the cluster for mesh expansion, run the following commands on a machine with cluster admin
+Prepare the cluster for the VM with the following commands on a machine with cluster admin privileges:
-privileges:

 1. Generate a `meshexpansion-gateways` Istio configuration file using `helm`: